-The International Accounting Standards Board (IASB) and US FASB have finally issued their new Standard on revenue – IFRS 15 ‘Revenue from Contracts with Customers’ (ASU 2014-09 or Topic 606 in the US).
-This bulletin summarises the new requirements and what they will mean for the manufacturing industry.
+The International Accounting Standards Board (IASB), along with the FASB in the US, have finally issued their new Standard on revenue – IFRS 15 ‘Revenue from Contracts with Customers’ (ASU 2014-09 or Topic 606 in the US).
+This bulletin summarises the new requirements and what they will mean for the software and cloud services industries.

 Recently issued IFRS 15 ‘Revenue from Contracts with Customers’ replaces IAS 18 ‘Revenue’ and IAS 11 ‘Construction Contracts’ and provides significant new guidance addressing key questions such as:

-- Under what conditions can customisation or installation services be considered separately from the related product sale?
+- Can promised customisation and installation services be considered separately from the related software sale?

-- Can revenue be recognised before delivery has occurred (bill and hold)?
+- Can revenue be recognised before a licence commences?

-With IFRS 15’s potential to significantly impact the timing and amount of revenue recognised, manufacturing entities will want to invest time up front to ensure all critical impacts are identified and understood well in advance of implementation.
+With the potential to significantly impact the timing and amount of revenue recognised, software and cloud services companies will want to invest time up front to ensure all critical impacts are identified and understood well in advance of implementation